 Here’s a list of 12 Hair Books Every Woman Needs

-Here’s a updated version of how to used the LOC Method after shampooing & conditioning your hair.
+Here’s an updated version of how to use the LOC Method after shampooing & conditioning your hair.

 Three Reasons the LOC method Works to Moisturize Hair